-Table 8 presents the predicted noise levels at the nearest dwellings.
+Table 9 presents the predicted noise levels at the nearest dwellings.
 Since noise reduces with distance, assessment of noise levels at these dwellings also addresses noise impacts at more distant dwellings.
-As shown, noise levels conform with NIRV night time criteria and therefore also conform with day and evening NIRV criteria.
+As shown, noise levels conform with EPA 1826.4 Noise Protocol (and superseded NIRV) night time criteria and therefore also conform with day and evening criteria.

-On the basis of the assessed configuration, without additional noise mitigation measures, it is considered that the Proposal can operate without adverse acoustic impact on residential amenity, and is considered very low risk with respect to noise.
-This is as a result of the significant intervening distances between the Proposal and the nearest dwellings (approximately 450 metres to the nearest dwelling), and location of noisier infrastructure away from boundaries with neighbouring properties.
+On the basis of the assessed configuration, without additional noise mitigation measures, it is considered that the Proposal can operate without adverse acoustic impact on residential amenity, and is